Yesterday was kind of a crazy day. This morning I’m still reflecting on it, and I think that means it’s worth sharing.

 If you’re a client or you’ve followed my work for any amount of time you know I love my career as a photographer.
 I love meeting people, helping them capture and preserve the stories and moments of their lives.
 Yesterday was like walking the path of an entire life in one day.

-There are millions of milestones and moments between birth, marriage and the end of life.
+There are millions of milestones and moments between birth and the end of life.

 All these moments create the pauses and detours that forever mark our life journey.
 We need to care about preserving these moments.

-Yesterday was a lesson on why I and so many others choose to pursue our art beyond a hobby or side gig and embark on photography as a serious, lifelong career.
-Why we believe photography is an investment in yourself and your history.
+Yesterday was a lesson on why I and so many others choose to embark on photography as a serious, lifelong career.
+Photography is truly an investment in yourself and your history.